geocodeearth/autocomplete-element/README.md

 <ge-autocomplete api_key='ge-YOURKEY'></ge-autocomplete>
 ```

+## Attributes

-All configuration happens through **attributes** on the element. `apikey` is the only required one (as without it you can’t access the API).
+All configuration happens through **attributes** on the element. `api_key` is the only required one (as without it you can’t access the API).
 All other available attributes are documented below.

-The element also emits **events** as a user interacts with it.
-This is how you can be notified when a user selects a result, for example.

-## Attributes

 ### `api_key`
 > **required**, no default